dNamiLab/dNami/doc/usage/testcases.rst

 	    \eta_2 = k_2 x - k_2^3 t + \eta_2^{(0)}. \\
 	\end{align}

-Following [CITATION], the coefficients in the previous equations are taken to be:
+Following :cite:`taha1984analytical`, the coefficients in the previous equations are taken to be:

 .. math::
 	\begin{equation}